GSTT-CSC/project-template/README.md

 The config file path is also passed as an argument to the MLOps `Experiment` class where the experiment and tracking are configured.

-As there will be differences between local development and running on DGX (for example XNAT configurations), it is highly encouraged to make use of `local_config` when devlopiong locally.
+As there will be differences between local development and running on DGX (for example XNAT configurations), it is highly encouraged to make use of `local_config` when developing locally.

 Note: The values present in the template config files are examples, you can remove any except those in `[server]` and `[project]` which are necessary for MLOps.
 Outside of these you are encouraged to add and modify the config files as relevant to your project.